We all face numerous losses throughout our lives. It could be losing a job, losing a home, or ending a relationship.

 If you find yourself turning to recreational drugs to numb your feelings, look for help (see resources below).

 You may find that professors are unsure about how to interact with you when you share with them you have had a death of someone close to you.
 Death brings up feelings that are uncomfortable for many people.
 Keep your professors informed of how you may need to adjust your studies.
 Some students need the structure of classes to help them following a death.
 Others may need to drop their units to a minimum load to decrease the academic pressure.
 Still others may decide to take a semester out of school due to the disruption in their lives and the inability to concentrate on school work.
 There is no "right" or "wrong" choice.
 We all grieve differently.

 - UTILIZE CAMPUS RESOURCES

 Counseling and Psychological Services at the Tang Center offers confidential short-term counseling services that can support you through your grief process.
 Educational workshops are offered on grief and loss, and time-limited bereavement support groups are available for students.
-CPS also provides information about and referrals to other bereavement resources in the community for students.
+CAPS also provides information about and referrals to other bereavement resources in the community for students.

 Coping with the Death of a Colleague or Co-Worker

 When a co-worker or colleague dies, it can have a significant impact on those in the workplace.
 There is an element of "family" in many work groups.
 People get to know one another as they work side by side and share work and personal experiences.
 Sometimes co-workers and academic colleagues become close friends and spend time together outside of work.
 Others keep their relationship at work but develop a deep connection from working together.
 Some people do not develop close ties at work and reserve their intimate relationships to outside family and friends.

 The effects of the loss of will be determined by many factors including but not limited to: the length of time working together, the nature of the relationship, the age of the deceased, the suddenness of the death, and other challenges that may be facing the work group and its staff and/or faculty at the time of the loss.